wgsantos97/Information-Retrieval-Project-1/Part2/Description.md

 > The Results.md has a summary of the data parsing as well as the global frequency of the 5 search queries.
 These queries were written to simulate an art person who is trying to find a good graphic novel to read from DC comics.

 ## How to Generate Data & Results Folders
 > I made sure to separate main.py from parseData.py to improve testing efficienct.
-So to generate the Data and Results folder, simply run the parseData.py.
+So to generate the Data and Results folders, simply run the parseData.py.
 Keep in mind that it must have the raw json files in Project-1 > Data in order for this to work.
 > If you don't want to process all 500,000+ data pieces, look for a comment labeled 'NOTE' inside parseData.py.
 It will point you to a variable called 'self.population'.
 If you set this to a value n that is less than the population size, it will stop at the nth document.

 ## Notes